PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Experiments

 \subsection{Real graphs experiment}

 To further validate the ability of PASCO to improve the performance of clustering algorithms, we conduct experiments on real datasets.
 We consider three large graphs (\texttt{arxiv}, \texttt{mag}, and \texttt{products}) come from \texttt{Open Graph Benchmark}~\cite{hu2020ogb}.
 The experiments are run on the largest connected component of each graph.
 Their characteristics are in Table \ref{tab:real_datasets}.
 Some datasets have features associated with the nodes, but they are ignored in these experiments as the study is limited to non-attributed graph clustering.
-Only the structure of the graphs is used to compute clustering.
+Only the graph structure is used for clustering.

 \textbf{Clustering Algorithms:} We below list the clustering algorithms that we use within the PASCO pipeline, and we provide details on the graph characteristics they try to optimize.
 The \emph{Spectral Clustering} algorithm (SC) exploits eigenvectors of the Laplacian matrix.
 It minimizes a notion of \emph{generalized normalized cut} (gnCut) \cite{dhillon2004kernel}.
 A modified version of SC was proposed by \cite{tremblay2016compressive} to accelerate and reduce memory print and is called \emph{Compressive Spectral Clustering} (CSC).
 The classical \emph{Louvain} method \cite{blondel2008fast} and its modern variant \emph{Leiden} \cite{traag2019louvain} are both modularity maximization methods.
 We recall that modularity measures the partition quality by comparing inside/outside community densities \cite{newman2004finding}.
 Finally, we also include clustering algorithms that use the Minimization of Description Length (MDL) to either maximize the likelihood of the stochastic block model~\cite{peixoto2014efficient}, or the compression of the graph into clusters as per the \emph{infomap} method~\cite{infomap:2011}.
 These algorithms rely on the \emph{Description Length} (DL) \cite{Rissanen:2007} that quantifies the amount of information required to describe the parameters of an SBM adjusted to the observed graph.
 In \Cref{app:scores}, we recall the definition of the scores mentioned above: gnCut, modularity, DL, as well as the AMI.